nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example(s):
-- When you enter `findi mattress` to our sample data, TrackO will find items that contain the word `mattress` in their `Item Name` and display the following result:
+- When you enter `findi mattress` to our sample data, TrackO will find items that contain the word `mattress` in their item name and display the following result:

   <img src="./images/user-guide/FindiExample1.png" alt="FindiExample1">

-- When you enter `findi mattress chair` to our sample data, TrackO will find items that contain the word `mattress` or `chair` in their `Item Name`, and display the following result:
+- When you enter `findi mattress chair` to our sample data, TrackO will find items that contain the word `mattress` or `chair` in their item name, and display the following result:

   <img src="./images/user-guide/FindiExample2.png" alt="FindiExample2">